Uranium dioxide: Reaction with carbon

 This process must be done under an inert gas as uranium carbide is easily oxidized back into uranium oxide.

 Uses

 Nuclear fuel

 UO2 is used mainly as nuclear fuel, specifically as UO2 or as a mixture of UO2 and PuO2 (plutonium dioxide) called a mixed oxide (MOX fuel), in the form of fuel rods in nuclear reactors.

-Note that the thermal conductivity of uranium dioxide is very low when compared with uranium, uranium nitride, uranium carbide and zirconium cladding material.
+The thermal conductivity of uranium dioxide is very low when compared with elemental uranium, uranium nitride, uranium carbide and zircaloy cladding material as well as most uranium-based alloys.
 This low thermal conductivity can result in localised overheating in the centres of fuel pellets.

 The graph below shows the different temperature gradients in different fuel compounds.
 For these fuels, the thermal power density is the same and the diameter of all the pellets are the same.